jberkel/sms-backup-plus/privacy-policy.md

 information to an email account.

-To function properly it needs to have full access to various types of private data stored on your phone as well as your email account .
+To function properly it needs to have full access to various types of private data stored on your phone as well as your email account.

 Your data is accessed and then transferred to a place of your choice, usually your Gmail account.
 SMS Backup+ does not store private data on your